 A 1989 film about a baseball field built in a farmer's cornfield started people saying, "If we build it, they will come."
 Isn't that what some believers think is how we can fulfill Jesus' Great Commission?
 Their idea is that focusing all our efforts and resources on local outreach is enough to fulfill our part of the mission "to make Christlike disciples in the nations."

 The scenario painted by Romans 10 is far different from the home-base focused "if we build it, they will come" idea.
 The message from Romans 10:14 is that God's people must intentionally seek all over the world for those who have yet to hear.
-That verse clearly refers to the lost in every corner of the earth.
+That verse clearly refers to spiritually lost people worldwide.

 God yearns that His Story be proclaimed to every people group.
 Thus, the Romans 10 questions "How can they believe?" and "How can they hear?" must be allowed to reverberate loud and long through the Church's soul.
 Those questions must be heard and heard again until every single believer feels impelled to do his or her part in getting the Good News to every unreached people group on earth.

 Romans 10:14 is a compelling call to action for believers.
 The verse highlights the crucial link between hearing the Gospel and believing in Jesus, emphasizing the necessity of proclaiming the Good News to those who have not yet heard it.
 This passage goes beyond the idea of localized outreach and challenges believers to be involved in seeking out unreached people groups worldwide.
 The significance of Romans 10:14 lies in its reminder that there are millions of people on earth who have yet to know the name of Jesus.
 This calls for a collective effort in which every believer gets involved in some way (praying, sending, supporting, or going).